Amritkj001/caregiver-chatbot/README.md

 ## Evaluation Criteria

-OpenAI's GPT-3.5 Turbo, GPT-4 and GPT4-1106 will use used for the model evaluation.
+OpenAI's GPT-3.5 Turbo, GPT-4 and GPT4-1106 are used for the model evaluation.

 ![Evaluation Criteria](images/evaluation-criteria.png)